Economic Institutions: Building Blocks Of Prosperous Societies

 2. Market Mechanism

 One of the defining features of economic institutions is the market mechanism.
 In a market-oriented economy, goods and services are exchanged through the interaction of supply and demand.
 This mechanism not only determines prices but also allocates resources efficiently.
-When demand for a particular product or service increases, prices rise, signaling producers to supply more, thereby balancing the market.
-The market mechanism ensures that resources are utilised optimally, preventing wastage and promoting the production of goods and services that society values the most.
+When demand for a particular product or service increases, prices rise, signalling producers to supply more, thereby balancing the market.
+The market mechanism ensures that resources are utilised optimally, preventing wastage and promoting the production of goods and services society values the most.
 It fosters healthy competition, driving businesses to innovate and improve their offerings, ultimately benefiting consumers and enhancing overall economic efficiency.

 3. Rule of Law